- If your iPad screen is not responding, you can hard reset iPad with the button.

 - When you’re reselling the device or handing it over to a new user and want to erase everything from the iPad.

 Now you know enough about factory resetting and when it may be necessary.
 Keep reading to find out the detailed steps.

 I prefer using Mobitrix Perfix when I need to resolve issues such as iPad frozen or showing black screen, or even when I forget the password and can’t unlock the device.

 What is Mobitrix Perfix and what does it do?

 Mobitrix Perfix is a professional tool capable of resetting iPad efficiently without causing any potential loss.
 It can also repair 200+ iPad issues, be them big or small, without compromising your iPad data security.

-The tool supports all the latest iOS versions, and flaunts a 1-click to Enter/Exit Recovery Mode for free.
+The tool fully supports all iPad Pro, iPad Air, iPad mini, and iPad models, as well as iPadOS 17 and earlier versions.
+And it flaunts a 1-click to Enter/Exit Recovery Mode for free.
 Even better, it doesn’t need iTunes and doesn’t ask you for any authentication.

 Steps to Reset iPad with Mobitrix Perfix